-The Red Arrows, the aerobatic display team of the Royal Air Force, will remain in Lincolnshire when their current base closes in 2022.
+The Red Arrows, the aerobatic display team of the Royal Air Force, will remain in Lincolnshire when their current base closes in 2022, it was confirmed earlier this year.

 The team will move the short distance from RAF Scampton to RAF Waddington, bringing a wealth of history with them.